SpoturDeal/Esp32PreciseTemperature/README.md

 ## July 21st, 2018 Updated to use with OTA and MQTT
 The sketch named temp_met_ir_OTA_MQTT2 has been updated to use with OTA (over the air updates) and publishing the temperature through MQTT to your domoticz system.
 The temperature is send at least every 10 minutes or when a change of more the 0.2C occurs.
 Once an hour the ESP32 will restart, sometimes it will hang and the restart prevents that)
-In this version you need two files temp_met_ir_OTA_MQTT2.ino credentials.h
-All your passwords are in credentials.h
+In this version you need two files temp_met_ir_OTA_MQTT2.ino and  credentials.h All your passwords are in credentials.h

 ## Built a Precise thermometer to use with Domoticz